coder/code-server/docs/MAINTAINING.md

 ### Publishing a release

-1. Create a new branch called `release`
+1. Create a new branch called `release/v0.0.0` (replace 0s with actual version aka v4.5.0)
 1. Run `yarn release:prep`
 1. Bump chart version in `Chart.yaml`.
 1. Summarize the major changes in the `CHANGELOG.md`